wp-plugins/login-page-styler/readme.txt

 1. New look for Wp login page with login page styler.</b></b>
 For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>

+2.Login page customized in a new style

+3.Anpther new look for login page
 == Changelog ==
 Not yet.